Unable to give God the honour

 So the Word of Jesus has been exploited only for earthly purposes whereby those who had arrogated positions of power for themselves used it to maintain themselves on their seats, threatening whoever opposed them with violence and death.
 A doctrine then emerged where the contents were entirely contrary to the true principles of Christ because these leaders having once followed the wrong road sought by all means to maintain this road because it was the only way to remain in power.

 To make any necessary changes to the doctrine would have meant acknowledging that there were errors in the first place and this is what most people are unable to do.
-We would rather leave things as they are in the wrong state instead of being brave enough to make the changes which would set everyone free.
-It is doubful if there was any man courageous and upstanding enough to admit to this.
+We would rather leave things as they are, in the wrong state, instead of being brave enough to make the changes which would set everyone free.
+It is doubtful if there was any man courageous and upstanding enough to admit to this.